c0wsaysmoo/plane-tracker-rgb-pi/README.md

 > is a heap that ratchets upward for days.
 On a 512MB Pi it eventually pushes
 > the tracker into SD-card swap, and because swap is that slow, the scroll
 > visibly freezes for a second or two at a time.
 Capping the arenas keeps the
 > heap compact enough to actually reclaim.
-It's a no-op on Pis with more RAM,
+On Pis with more RAM it's effectively
+> free — capping arenas can add a little malloc lock contention in heavily
+> multithreaded native code, but this workload is GIL-bound with one short-lived
-> so it's safe to leave in either way.
+> poll thread — so it's safe to leave in either way.

 ---